joshcrain/joshcrain.io/notes/2021/a-look-back.md

 I didn't write much again this year.
 This is the 5th post of 2021.

 ### Garmin Plugin
 I created an Eleventy plugin to create a [running log with Garmin Connect](/notes/2021/eleventy-garmin-connect/) data.
 I use it on this site to capture and log running activities over time.
-The site build process triggers automatically with a Zapier action after every run, so there's nothing needed to update the [running log](/running/)—I love it.
+The site build process triggers automatically with a Zapier action after every run, so there’s nothing needed to update the [running log](/running/)—I love it.

 ## What I Learned
 - I spent time learning about [Web Components](/notes/2021/weeknote-18-2021/).